 With the Save and Load buttons, you can backup and share your own syntax highlight settings.

-If you mess up your syntax highlight styles, you can press the Reset button to reset all settings to default, or press the Light theme or Dark theme button to reapply predefined themes.
+If you mess up your syntax highlight styles, you can press the Reset button to reset all settings to default, or reapply predefined themes by clicking buttons at the left bottom.

 Customization of Syntax Highlight Styles

-Syntax definitions under the All languages section apply to all languages; those under Comment section apply to comment taggers (see below), others apply to corresponding languages accordingly.
+Syntax definitions in the All languages section will list all syntax styles for any languages installed; those under Tagged comments section apply to comment taggers, others apply to corresponding languages accordingly.

 Note: Font size is relative value to editor default font size.
-Halfly checked checkboxes denote default syntax styles are used.
+Partially checked checkboxes denote default syntax styles are used.

 My Symbols and External Symbols

-You can customize it in the Symbol Marker tab of in the C# section of Syntax Highlight.
-Style My Type and Member is used for symbols from your code, and Referenced Type and Member is used for symbols imported from external assemblies.
+You can customize it in the symbol markers section under the C# section in the Syntax Highlight Configurations dialog.
+Style C#: User symbol is used for symbols from your code, and C#: Metadata symbol is used for symbols imported from external assemblies.

-Note: the predefined Light theme and Dark theme have defined external symbols with bold style, as the above screenshot shows.
+Note: some predefined themes have defined external symbols with bold style, as the above screenshot shows.

 Super Quick Info